-Our client pool received $4.8 million in scholarship dollars last season.
+Our client pool received $4.3 million in scholarship dollars last season.
 About 20-25% of SBC clients receive scholarship packages ranging between $10,000 to full-ride offers valued at $200,000.
 Also, we have had countless clients who received merit scholarships from 2+ schools upon admission notification.

 When we analyze the profiles of our scholarship admit clients, we find that the high quality of the applicant always explains the reason for the scholarship offer.

 Some programs have a reputation for generosity with their financial incentives.
 For example, Kellogg School of Management is often generous with scholarships because it competes with Chicago Booth due to geographic proximity.
 One recent client received $120,000 from Chicago Booth and a full ride from Kellogg.

 Kellogg, UCLA Anderson School of Management, and NYU Stern School of Business have the highest per-recipient award value.
-The bar graph above shows the average award amount per program for our client pool of scholarship recipients last season.
+The bar graph above shows the average award amount per program for our recent client pool of scholarship recipients.